 The Island Plan incorporates the principles set out in the Carbon Neutral Strategy and presents policies that respond to the requirements of the Energy Plan.
 In particular, new policies are included to support the delivery of renewable and low carbon energy schemes and innovative forms of infrastructure and land use which aid a transition to carbon neutrality.
-Carbon emissions will be reduced further; new development will be required to respond to sustainable buildings standards and secure enhanced energy performance ratings; and all new development must accord with the energy hierarchy, which in order of importance, seeks to minimise energy demand, maximise energy efficiency, utilise renewable energy, and utilise low carbon energy.
+Carbon emissions will be reduced further; new development will be required to secure enhanced energy performance ratings; and all new development must accord with the energy hierarchy, which in order of importance, seeks to minimise energy demand, maximise energy efficiency, utilise renewable energy, and utilise low carbon energy.